 - Ecological continuity and landscape: Which factors determine our preference between a water body and a current river?
 Are weirs a determining factor in our landscape?
 What is the balance between the level of ambition to restore ecological continuity and the maintenance of the landscape?

 Accompanying this evolution appears as a central and long-term communication issue.
-It should also be pointed out that this notion of a break in ecological continuity is very complex it brings together many ecological concepts of watercourses.
+It should also be pointed out that this notion of a break in ecological continuity is very complex : it brings together many ecological concepts of watercourses.
 A better understanding of these mechanisms by the general public and a deeper appropriation of problems of loss of biodiversity will undoubtedly favor a better way of dialogue.

 Theme 2: Which methods, tools or techniques of animation are most effective to explain the notion of ecological continuity?
 Which audience should be targeted?
 How can academic program be linked to the notion of ecological continuity?